aaakpinar/NCE/evpn-mh/evpn-mh.md

 | **Version information**[^1]    | [`containerlab:0.42.0`][clab-install], [`srlinux:23.3.2`][srlinux-container], [`docker-ce:23.0.3`][docker-install]                                                                                                                                                                                                                                                                                                                                                                        |

 One of the many advantages of EVPN is its built-in multi-homing (MH) capability, which is standards-based and defined by RFCs 7432, 8365.

-EVPN provides multi-homing with the Ethernet Segments (ES).
-ES simply defines all the links from a multi-homed CE to multiple PEs.
+This tutorial will show the configuration items of L2 multi-homing provided by multiple PEs in an EVPN-based SR Linux fabric.

-This tutorial will show how to configure multi-homing for a CE connected to multiple PEs in an EVPN-based SR Linux fabric.
+EVPN provides multi-homing with the Ethernet Segments (ES), which may be a new concept to some of the readers.
+Therefore, the terminology will also be discussed in the following chapters.

 The lab comprises a spine, 3 leaf(PEs) routers, and two Alpine Linux hosts(CEs).
 A multi-homed CE is connected to leaf1, while another CE is connected to leaf3 for testing purposes.